 Understanding Your Small Business Balance Sheet

-As any small business owner, you know that you must keep track of your financial data: what your company earns, what your company owes, and your company is worth (owner’s equity or stockholders’ equity).
+As any small business owner, you know that you must keep track of your financial data: what your company earns, what your company owes, and what your company is worth (owner’s equity or stockholders’ equity).
 A small business balance sheet helps you organize and document this information so that you can assess not just your business’s assets, liabilities, and equity but, most importantly, the overall financial health of your company.

-Unfortunately, understanding balance sheets is a skill that some entrepreneurs don’t give proper attention to, either because they lack an understanding of what the numbers mean, or they just don’t have the time.
+Unfortunately, understanding balance sheets is a skill that some entrepreneurs don’t give proper attention to, either because they lack an understanding of what the numbers mean or they just don’t have the time.
 The US Small Business Administration (SBA) notes that about 404,000 startups launched in 2014 alone.
 However, about 392,000 firms closed that same year.
 Among small businesses that do survive, only about half of them stay in business for at least five years, the SBA says.

-If you opened your business with more creative inspiration than financial know-how, we can help.
+If you opened your business with more creative inspiration than financial know-how, we could help.
 CFO Strategies has a team of financial and accounting professionals who can review your balance sheet if you currently have one, or build financial reports, including but not limited to balance sheets, income statements, cash flow forecasts, and earnings forecasts.
 In addition, CFO Strategies can draw an accurate picture of your company’s financial health and offer advice to help your business perform better based on your company’s particular goals and objectives.

 What Is a Balance Sheet for a Small Business?

 A balance sheet is a snapshot of your company’s financial state.
 A balance sheet will show your company’s assets, liabilities, and equity.